dek0123/Koch-Challenge/README.md

-# Koch-Challange
+# Koch-Challenge

-The Koch-Challange is a hackathon project for the automated extraction, classification and conversion of service specifications into structured offer data for ERP systems.
+The Koch-Challenge is a hackathon project for the automated extraction, classification and conversion of service specifications into structured offer data for ERP systems.

 ## Table of Contents